 The gendered forms of craftwork and domestic labour followed women into the culture of digital production.
-The history of women in computing saw them mostly as undervalued machines and the project of capitalism defined them as reproductive, domestic machines - "single purpose" and "predetermined" systems.33 French philosopher, Gilles Deleuze, claimed that types of machines can be matched to societies "because they express those social forms capable of generating them and using them".
-Observing women's bodies as machines allows us to reveal the traces of the construction of the female identity.
+The history of women in computing saw them mainly as undervalued machines and the project of capitalism defined them as reproductive, domestic machines - "single purpose" and "predetermined" systems.33 French philosopher Gilles Deleuze claimed that types of machines can be matched to societies "because they express those social forms capable of generating them and using them".34 Observing women's bodies as machines allows us to reveal the traces of the construction of the female identity.
 The gender disparity in the computing labour force and the subjugation of women instilled by a patriarchal and capitalist order of male dominance was the social form that generated women as marginalised and exploited machines.

-Deleuze and Guattari challenged the totalising rigid identities and binary logic models of Western culture and philosophy by doing away with the transcendent - the pre-defined essences of things or static forms that constitute and define the identity of things that build the world around us - for an ontology solely of immanence - a constant process of flux, flows and connections, where identity is a derivative of difference.
-In their ontology of immanence they reconceptualise the body and subjectivity by rejecting discrete identities.
-Reducing a reproductive body, for example, to this one faculty, is limiting them to being a static rooted tree as opposed to a node in the interrelated network that is the rhizome Rejecting the essentialist, rigid identities under an ontology of immanence allows for the reconception of bodies beyond the gender binary allowing for the opportunity of women and others to "devise their own knowledges and accounts of themselves in the world".36 are defined by what they can do and their assemblages.
-They reconfigure the body as a machine of assemblages which allows for the viewing of an individual to be considered as something beyond a discrete package with emerging subjectivity, disrupting the subject/ object binaries:
+Deleuze and Guattari challenged the totalising rigid identities and binary logic models of Western culture and philosophy by doing away with the transcendent - the pre-defined essences of things or static forms that constitute and define the identity of things that build the world around us for an ontology solely of immanence - a constant process of flux, flows and connections, where identity is a derivative of difference.
+In their ontology of immanence, they reconceptualise the body and subjectivity by rejecting discrete identities.
+Reducing a reproductive body. for example, to this one faculty is limiting them to being a static rooted tree as opposed to a node in the interrelated network that is the rhizome Rejecting the essentialist, rigid identities under an ontology of immanence allows for the reconception of bodies beyond the gender binary, allowing for the opportunity of women and others to "devise their own knowledges and accounts of themselves in the world".36

+For Deleuze and Guattari, there is no pure individual.
+The body is not subordinated to consciousness and organic locus.
+Bodies are defined by what they can do and their assemblages.
+They reconfigure the body as a machine of assemblages, which allows for the viewing of an individual to be considered as something beyond a discrete package with emerging subjectivity, disrupting the subject/object binaries: